afajem/getkong.org/app/docs/0.6.x/clustering.md

 The node data will persist for 1 hour in the datastore in case the node crashes, after which it will be removed from the datastore and new nodes will stop trying auto-joining it.

-## 8. Problems and bug reports

-Clustering is a new feature introduced with Kong >= 0.6.x - if you experience any problem please contact us through our [Community Channels][community-channels].

 [cluster_listen]: /docs/{{page.kong_version}}/configuration/#cluster_listen
 [cluster_listen_rpc]: /docs/{{page.kong_version}}/configuration/#cluster_listen_rpc
 [cluster]: /docs/{{page.kong_version}}/configuration/#cluster
 [cli-cluster]: /docs/{{page.kong_version}}/cli/#cluster
 [cluster-api-status]: /docs/{{page.kong_version}}/admin-api/#retrieve-cluster-status
 [cluster-api-remove]: /docs/{{page.kong_version}}/admin-api/#forcibly-remove-a-node
-[community-channels]: /community